 The Compensation Committee is responsible for determining compensation for the Company's executive officers, reviewing and approving executive compensation policies and practices, and providing advice and input to the Board of Directors in the administration of the Company's equity compensation plans.
 The Compensation Committee engages and consults with independent compensation consultants in the performance of its duties.
-The Compensation Committee currently consists of Messrs.
+The Compensation Committee currently consists of three independent directors - Messrs.
 Luskin and Good and Dr. Ballhaus.
-There were two meetings of the Compensation Committee and the Compensation Committee acted pursuant to unanimous written consent on two additional occasions during the fiscal year ended June 30, 2013.
+There were six meetings of the Compensation Committee and the Compensation Committee acted pursuant to unanimous written consent on one additional occasion during the fiscal year ended June 30, 2015.
 See "Compensation Committee Report."